drhayes/drhayes.io/src/links/2024/02/almost-every-infrastructure-decision-i-endorse-or-regret-after-4-years-running-infrastructure-at-a-startup-jack-s-home-on-the-web.md

 ---
-title: "(Almost) Every infrastructure decision I endorse or regret after 4 years running infrastructure at a startup · Jack's home on the web"
+title: "🔗 (Almost) Every infrastructure decision I endorse or regret after 4 years running infrastructure at a startup · Jack's home on the web"
 date: 2024-02-12
 tags:
   - aws